 |Ranking score and category|

 Texas Tech University is a large research institution in the college town of Lubbock.
-Students are required to live on campus until they have completed 30 hours of coursework.
+Students are required to live on campus until they have completed 30 hours of course work.
 The Texas Tech Red Raiders sports teams compete in the NCAA Big 12 Conference and are particularly competitive in football and basketball.
-Texas Tech has a large Greek community with about 50 fraternities and sororities, among the more than 450 student organizations to get involved in.
-The university also runs unique centers and institutes, including the Susan Polgar Institute for Chess Excellence (SPICE), which coordinates chess tournaments, workshops, classes, and more.
+Students can join more than 450 student organizations, including Texas Tech's large Greek community, made up of about 50 fraternities and sororities.
+The university also runs research centers and institutes, including the National Wind Institute.

 |School mission and unique qualities (as provided by the school):|